xipki/xipki/README.md

     bin/karaf
     ```

-    HSM devices of Thales, e.g. nCipher, uses Thales preload to manage the PKCS#11 session.
+    HSM devices of Thales, e.g. nCipher, can use Thales preload to manage the PKCS#11 sessions.
 In this case, XiPKI should be started as follows
     ```sh
     preload bin/karaf
     ```